emartech/sms-partner-api-spec/openapi/sms/v1/docs/readme.md

 #### Delivery Reports

-Delivery reports are communicated via a callback to Emarsys SMS:
+Delivery reports are communicated via a callback to the Emarsys SMS service:

 ```mermaid
 sequenceDiagram